crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 It seems like we need to let the author define custom javascript code for their map.

+## Saturday 20211127-1145 - 20211127-1200: 15 minutes

 # Schedule

-    Make it possible to change fill color for geometries in MapMapboxView
+    Make it possible to serve multiple automations

     Define MapPyDeckScreenGridView
     Define MarkdownView

-    Make it possible to serve multiple automations

     Initialize variable_view_by_name using classes
     Initialize variable_view_by_name using classes loaded from importlib Consider pre initializing views for error checking

+    Make it possible to navigate back from report
+    Do not show navigation in print

+    Make it possible to change fill color for geometries in MapMapboxView

     Consider separate option for printer friendly
     Check that map displays in print

-    Make it possible to navigate back from report
-    Do not show navigation in print

 ## Phase 0